XingXingXing668/BC/Project/README.md

 (1) run the jupyter notebook "Demo.ipynb", which show the detailed procedure and results.<br>
 (2) run the main.py file, it will pop up four web browsers with port addresses above.

+Due to GitHub's 25MB file size limit for uploads, I've included a truncated version of the data in this repository.
+However, the demonstration PDF results are based on the full dataset.<br>
 --------------------------------------------------------------------------------------------------

 # Project 1: Pair Trading